-I am very sorry the manuscript was difficult to read.
+I am sorry you found the manuscript difficult to read.
 I have reworked almost all the figures, and added a new schematic to the methods section to illustrate the essential ideas regarding perturbations and DAE.
 I have produced a better labelled map.
 I have simplified the way I use acronyms, and simplified the terminology I use.
 I have also added a new paragraph to the methods section (lines 246 - 255 of revised manuscript) to better explain the appropriate way to view wind perturbations, DAE, and their means.